leanne1/leanne1-node-express-auth/README.md

 ## Branches

-- `master`: Session authentication using Passport Local and session cookies.
+- `master`: Session authentication using Passport Local and session cookie.
 Sessions stored in Redis.
-Includes CSRF protection via CSRF token.
 Authentication is persisted across browser session/refresh.
+Includes CSRF protection via disabling of CORS (by default) and accepting only JSON request body.

 ## Install